Greece moves to support Nigeria film industry – The Sun Nigeria

 Nollywood Travel Film Festival (NTFF) is a project of the Pan-African Film Development Foundation, a Nigerian nonprofit organization established yo support and give a platform to hardworking African I dependent filmmakers to showcase their work on a global scale.

-Since, 2017, Bollywood Trace Film Festival had hosted screening in Toronto, Atlanta, Humburg, Oslo, Amsterdam, Paris, Berlin, Lima, London, and Glasgow.
+Since, 2017, Nollywood Trace Film Festival had hosted screening in Toronto, Atlanta, Humburg, Oslo, Amsterdam, Paris, Berlin, Lima, London, and Glasgow.

-The festival’s focus is to screen Bollywood Films that would not typically be shown in Diaspora and create new opportunities for the industry.
+The festival’s focus is to screen Nollywood Films that would not typically be shown in Diaspora and create new opportunities for the industry.

 Previous editions of NTFF attracted more than 3,500 filmmakers, fans, distributors and marketers globally